 What is salami, you ask?
 Well, salami (Or salame, as it’s called in Italy) has been around pretty much since forever.
 Okay, maybe not quite forever, but it is believed that its history dates back even before ancient Rome.

-Despite the age, however, commercialism tried to tarnish its reputation—as it always happens.
 You see, what started as an Italian sausage tradition, is now a waxy disc in a plastic foil, put on pizzas and sandwiches.
 It’s still called salami, but the supermarket version is nowhere near what’s supposed to be.

 WHAT IS SALAMI?